allegro/blog/_posts/2023-05-28-online-mongodb-migration.md

 - `mongo-migration-stream-core` module which can be used as a library in JVM application,
 -  `mongo-migration-stream-cli` module which can be run as a standalone JAR.

-## mongo-migration-stream on production in Allegro
+## mongo-migration-stream on production at Allegro

 Since internal launch in January 2023, we have migrated more than a hundered production databases using _mongo-migration-stream_.
 The largest migrated collection stored more than one and a half billion documents.